-Barnaby Joyce is focussed and determined to the point of egomania, and utterly ruthless in the process.
+Barnaby Joyce is focused and determined to the point of egomania, and utterly ruthless in the process.
 That is what makes him dangerous.

 In the broad stream of politics, it seldom matters which Nationals are in the coalition ministry and which aren’t.